-“Think you will see me break down and beg for my life?”
+“Hoping to see me beg for my life?”

-“Is that the best you got?”
-Parvez asked.
 “I guess there’s nothing more to say to you.
 Try to enjoy your ending.
-I know I certainly will.”
-He turned to leave.
+I know I will.”
+Parvez turned to leave.

 “Don’t stop Helena from leaving the country.”

-Parvez turned back to Omid with a big grin on his face.
+Parvez turned back and got close to Omid with a big grin on his face.
 “Helena… yes, your dear wife.”
 His mouth curled into a thin line.
 “You’re an idealistic fool.
 You should’ve thought of her before you tried to be a Che Guevara.”

 “I am not asking much, damn you.”

 “I will keep her safe until she gives birth.
 If she gives birth to a girl, I assure you she will have a secured future under my wing.”